 - How can schools get involved?

-Please note that the Young Scientists Programme is fully subscribed for the 2016/2017 academic year and we are unable to arrange individual work experience placements at the School.
+Please note that we are unable to arrange individual work experience placements at the School.

 - Programme history